ludekcizinsky/nano-learn/README.md

 request.
 Ideally, it is one of the things mentioned in `Issues`.

 ## Docs
-The documentation for this micro-library can be found [here]().
+The documentation for this micro-library can be found [here](https://nano-learn.readthedocs.io/en/latest/index.html).

-## Todo (To be possible moved to issues)

-- [ ] Finish implementation of the Neural net
-- [ ] Provide command line interface for execution of the models